 - Support local environmental initiatives, such as Climate Action Plans

-CalRecycle will assign an annual procurement target to each jurisdiction based on its population.
+CalRecycle assigns an annual procurement target to each jurisdiction based on its population.
 Jurisdictions can fulfill their target by procuring any combination of the following recovered organic waste products:

 - Renewable Energy (Transportation Fuel, Heat, and Electricity) from Anaerobic Digestion and Electricity from Biomass Conversion